danielsinderson/personal-website/src/pages/posts/book-tensegrity.md

 When I did, I saw my old voice didn't fit me.
 It was too hopeless, too corrosive, and too comfortable being so.
 So I took all the writing I did with that voice, all 500+ pages of it, and put it into a single text file.
-I then took that text file, turned it into a Markov model of the writer I used to be, and used the 50 word outputs from that model---bite size, nonsense caricatures of my old voice---as my starting point for something new.
+I then took that text file, turned it into a Markov model of the writer I used to be, and used the 50 word outputs from that model—bite size, nonsense caricatures of my old voice—as my starting point for something new.

 I think the result is an improvement.
 There is still some hopelessness, and some passages still corrode.